Rome Education Program

 For many years, the Rome Foundation has heard from primary care physicians that our educational materials are “too complex, cumbersome, and not efficient” for practical day-to-day use.
 Taking this as a challenge, in 2010 the Board of Directors prioritized the effort to find ways to learn more about how primary care physicians understand and approach diagnosis and treatment of FGIDs.
 We approached Pali Hungin, MD, a leading expert in the primary care of FGIDs, to help us develop a mechanism for the Foundation to offer relevant educational materials for primary care.
 This led to formation of the Rome Foundation Primary Care Committee, which published two articles on how non-gastroenterologists see FGIDs, and this eventually culminated in the Rome IV primary care book.
 This efficiently organized book is designed to help the busy primary care physicians and other non-gastroenterological providers who see patients with these disorders.

-The Rome Foundation and the American Gastroenterological Association (AGA) were pleased to announce their 10th annual lectureship at Digestive Diseases Week (DDW 2017).
+The Rome Foundation and the American Gastroenterological Association (AGA) are pleased to announce their 11th annual lectureship at Digestive Diseases Week (DDW 2018).
 The lectureship was designed to address broad aspects of health care that are relevant to digestive diseases and the functional GI disorders.

 An in-house training program is being developed at the new international training center at the Chinese PLA General Hospital in Beijing, China.
 The groundbreaking ceremony was held at a meeting in Beijing in October 2012 and beginning in 2013 Rome Foundation members will travel to Beijing to provide lectures and workshops in the FGIDs.